Vehicles parked on pavements can be a hazard because:

-- A hazard to pedestrians causing an obstruction which may result in them having to step off the pavement onto the highway thus putting themselves in danger.
+it causes an obstruction to pedestrians, who may have to step off the pavement onto the road, putting themselves in danger

-- A hazard by restricting the width of the pavement making it difficult for someone with a pushchair of wheelchair to pass safely.
+it restricts the width of the pavement, making it difficult for someone with a pushchair or wheelchair to pass safely

-If there are no waiting restrictions on the highway adjacent to the pavement, then the Police could charge the offending motorist with obstruction.
+If there are no waiting restrictions (yellow lines) on the road next to the pavement, the Police could charge the offending motorist with obstruction.

 In areas where there are persistent pavement parking problems, the Council could consider installing bollards at the kerb edge.
 This would be subject to investigating the problem.

 The Council does not have any enforcement powers against pavement parking, so cannot take any legal action.